bndtools/bnd/bndtools.manual/concepts.md

 Bndtools uses repositories in the following ways:

 * To look up bundles specified on the Build Path by Bundle Symbolic Name (BSN) and version;
-* To look up packages specified in `-buildpackages` using OBR filter syntax;
 * To resolve the Run Requirements list;
 * To look up bundles specified in the Run Bundles list by BSN and version.